 The first step in helping kids learn to process their feelings is acceptance.
 We get to accept the fact that this child is feeling one form of not happy or another.

 Allow for emotions.
 Period.
 End of story.
 Whether you see these emotions as logical or ludicrous is irrelevant.
 Hit a pause button on the inner dialog that wants to scream, “What is wrong with you!?!?” and make space for their emotions instead.
 You do not need to agree with someone’s emotions to make space for them.
 All you really need to do is allow and hold space for them.

 In the face of screaming and whining, allowing is easier said than done, so it’s helpful to have a phrase in your back pocket you can turn to for strength.
 Mine is this:

 For me, this means that emotions are not right and they are not wrong.
 They just are.
 Emotions are safe to feel, they matter, and they are always allowed.
 Kids are simply exploring a whole new world of feelings and benefit greatly when the adults in their world support this process.

 2) RECOGNIZE EMOTIONS: Once you’ve made space for big emotions, the next step is to help children learn to recognize their feelings and the feelings of others.
 If kids are expressing their big feelings with actions like hurting others or otherwise acting out, see these actions as a form of communication - a cry for help.
 The phrase I turn to for patience and strength in these challenging moments is this:

 “Misbehavior is an unmet need.”

-This moves me into thinking, "What's the need?!" instead of "What is WRONG with this child?!".
-With my own energies centered, I am then better equipped to approach the situation, maintaining my boundaries and respecting the child at the very same time.
+Instead of the internal question,"What is WRONG with this child?!" this moves me into thinking, "What's the need?"
+With my own energies centered, I am then better equipped to approach the situation, maintaining my boundaries and respect the child at the very same time.
 Instead of punishment, when we center ourselves first, we are then able to help children: